Monday, November 30, 2020

 playing a song never composed.

-it streaks to push a rollercoaster higher and higher
+she streaks to push the rollercoaster higher and higher

 crumble into blameworthy bricks--